-If an employee notifies their manager on the first day, but not immediately, they will still be entitled to

-SSP, but will not be eligible for Sickness Allowance until the following day if the period of absence continues.
-If the employee does not notify their manager on the fourth day, they will still be entitled to SSP, but will not become eligible for Sickness Allowance until the day on which they notify the organisation again.
+If an employee notifies their Manager on the first day, but not immediately, they will still be entitled to SSP, but will not be eligible for Sickness Allowance until the following day, if the period of absence continues.
+If the employee does not notify their Manager on the fourth day, they will still be entitled to SSP, but will not become eligible for Sickness Allowance until the day on which they notify the Company again.

-4.6 Occupational Health Examination
+4.6 Occupational Health Examination.

-An employee may be required to attend an examination by a medical officer appointed by the organisation, subject to the provisions of the Access to Medical Reports Act 1988, where applicable.
+An employee may be required to attend an examination by a medical officer appointed by the Company, subject to the provisions of the Access to Medical Reports Act 1988, where applicable.

-An approved Occupational Health Specialist, appointed by the organisation, provides these services.
+services.
 If an employee fails to attend a pre-arranged appointment without prior notice, they will have to pay a cancellation fee of up to 100%.